walmartlabs/ridicule/README.md

   3. **A cookie on the client**

-     If the cookie `always_ridicule=true` is set on the client, then the configured mocks will always be served (until it is deleted, of course).
-Conversely, `always_ridicule=false` will force the client to never be mocked out, regardless of the server's current settings.
+     If the cookie `always_ridicule` is set with the value from the configured `forceCookieValue` (default value is the string "true", e.g. `always_ridicule="true"`) on the client, then the configured mocks will always be served (until it is deleted, of course).
+In, addition, `always_ridicule=false` will force the client to never be mocked out, regardless of the server's current settings.

 ## querystrings